TuringLang/Turing.jl/doc/source/getstarted.rst

     Pkg.add("Turing")
     Pkg.test("Turing")

-If Turing can not be located, you can try the following instead:
+If Turing can not be located or you want to use the latest version of Turing, you can try the following instead:

 .. code:: julia